Skip to content

 03

-Strengthening Links
+Strengthening Ties

 Turquoise is often used to strengthen bonds of friendship and love, believing that it brings peace and understanding to relationships.
 Its positive energy is believed to encourage harmonious interactions and support mutual understanding.

-Cleaning Turquoise
+Cleaning turquoise

 Precautions